How to LEAD your Project's Purpose and People for the Best Outcomes

 Stakeholders in Your Vehicle Purchase Project

-In the vehicle purchase project example, your vehicle expert or advisor is your key stakeholder.
+In the vehicle purchase project example, those who might help provide funds, or who might be also using the vehicle are key stakeholders.
 At the outset they want to know your expectations for their involvement, including how soon and how much of their time you think you’ll need.

 Before you start your vehicle purchase project you should discuss the purpose, assumptions and risks with them, so that any expectations you each have are in alignment.